 Eclipse MOSAIC™ provides a multi-domain/multi-scale co-simulation environment for virtual testing of connected and automated driving and mobility solutions.

-First of all, the co-simulation environment will include a runtime-environment for coupling discrete event simulators from multiple domains.
-According to the standardized coupling principles of IEEE High Level Architecture (HLA), simulators are embedded in a federate and the interface to the RTI is realized by an ambassador.
-The project integrates interfaces to the following simulators:
+Eclipse MOSAIC™ comes with a runtime-environment for coupling discrete event simulators from multiple domains.
+Similar to the standardized coupling principles of IEEE High Level Architecture (HLA), simulators are embedded in a federate and the interface to the RTI is realized by an ambassador.
+Currently, the following simulators are already integrated:

 - Eclipse SUMO for large scale traffic simulation (third-party development under EPL 2.0)

 - ns-3 for communication simulation (third-party development under GPL)

 - MOSAIC Cell for simulation of cellular mobile networks including novel 5G features (part of this project)

 - MOSAIC Simple Network Simulator for fast simulation of ITS-G5 communication among vehicles (part of this project)